gjstirling/Chitter/README.md

 ## Description

 This is a clone of the popular CRUD application Twitter.
-User can sign up, create posts or see previously made posts stored on a local SQL database.
+User can sign up, login, create posts and see previously made posts stored on a local SQL database.
+User must have an account to login but does not need an account to view posted peeps.

 ## Domain Model